Headless Commerce vs Composable Commerce

 Why Enterprises Should Opt for Composable Commerce

-A 2020 research conducted by Gartner revealed that enterprises will need to adopt a composable commerce future, “Application leaders responsible for digital commerce should prepare for a “composable” approach using packaged business capabilities to move toward future-proof digital commerce experiences.”
+A Gartner study in 2020 revealed that enterprises will need to adopt a composable commerce future, “Application leaders responsible for digital commerce should prepare for a “composable” approach using packaged business capabilities to move toward future-proof digital commerce experiences.”

 Here’s why you need to adopt a composable commerce solution:

 - Personalized experiences:Having a composable commerce architecture leads to enhanced personalization and better digital experiences for your website visitors.
 This helps to increase conversions and guides customers to make better purchasing decisions.

 - Highly flexible: With a composable and modular architecture, brands are agile enough to adapt to specific business needs by integrating or removing any best-of-breed services as needed.

 - Unique, branded journeys: Enterprises can leverage best-of-breed services to deliver distinctive customer journeys and interfaces that appeal to your customers.
 You can build custom application and commerce experiences using cutting-edge frameworks and technologies like AI, AR, and VR.
 Retailers no longer need to rely on platform themes and plugins.

 - Future-proof your ecommerce tech stack: The flexibility of a composable commerce platform helps you keep up with market demands and trends, making it easy to change and adapt to dynamic conditions.

 - Omnichannel delivery: The presence of customers and potential customers across a wide array of interfaces and touchpoints requires an omnichannel solution.
 A composable commerce platform helps create and deliver digital products and content to any channel or device at once.